GridTools/gt4py/CONTRIBUTING.md

    Now you can make your changes locally.
 Make sure you follow the project code style documented in [CODING_GUIDELINES.md](CODING_GUIDELINES.md).

-5. When you're done making changes, check that your changes pass code format and analysis checks with `pre-commit`, and regression and units tests (including  other Python versions) with `tox`:
+5. When you're done making changes, check that your code comply with the project code style and other quality assurance (QA) practices using `pre-commit`, and that unit and regression tests pass for all supported Python versions using `tox`:

    ```bash
    $ pre-commit run
    $ tox
    ```

-   [README.md](README.md) also contains more details.
+   Read [Testing](#testing) section below for further details.

 6. Commit your changes and push your branch to GitHub: